MeilaAdisty/Sentiment-Analysis-using-Caikit-and-Hugging-Face/README.md

 ## Sentiment Analysis using Caikit and Hugging Face
-This project will learn to build a Python application that uses Caikit run-time and API to query the Hugging Face model for sentiment analysis on text strings.Caikit is an advanced AI toolkit designed to simplify the process of working with models through user-friendly APIs.
+This project will learn to build a Python application that uses Caikit run-time and API to query the Hugging Face model for sentiment analysis on text strings.
+Caikit is an advanced AI toolkit designed to simplify the process of working with models through user-friendly APIs.
 With Caikit, you gain access to a powerful set of tools that enable seamless model integration across diverse data domains and tasks.
 Hugging Face provides an extensive collection of pre-trained models, allowing developers and researchers to leverage cutting-edge NLP and Generative AI capabilities with ease.

 ### Author : Cognitive Class AI